A guide to the council's decision-making structure

 Decision-Making by Cabinet Members

-he executive arrangements include a scheme for decision making by individual Cabinet Members.
+The executive arrangements include a scheme for decision making by individual Cabinet Members.
 These decisions are also subject to scrutiny.

 The decisions of the Cabinet and, where appropriate, Township Committees taken under the indicated executive arrangements cannot take effect immediately.
-Within five working days of a meeting of the Cabinet and of a Township Committee (and some Township Sub-Committees), the minutes of the meeting are circulated to councillors as a Notice of Executive Decisions. councillors then have a period of five working days to "call-in" any of the executive decisions.
+Within 5 working days of a meeting of the Cabinet and of a Township Committee (and some Township Sub-Committees), the minutes of the meeting are circulated to councillors as a Notice of Executive Decisions. councillors then have a period of 5 working days to "call-in" any of the executive decisions.

 Any decision that is “called-in” will not take effect until the relevant Overview and Scrutiny Committee has considered the matter and decided whether the decision should stand or whether it should be referred back to the decision maker or onto full council for re-consideration.